World Snooker Championship 2024 FAQ

 Who is refereeing the World Snooker Championship?

 The referees for this year will be from a selection of the current professional roster.
-Brendan Moore has been confirmed to be refereeing his third final, and his final professional match before retirement from the World Snooker tour.
+Paul Collier has been confirmed to be refereeing the final this year, and will be his final professional match before retirement from the World Snooker tour.
 When not refereeing the referees will also take turns to be the scorer (and operate the video equipment where needed to assist the referee with ball replacements following fouls.)

 How likely will we see a maximum 147 break at this year’s championship?

-Add that to the fact that there’s only ever been eight players who have made a maximum break, and you start to realise how special that is.
+Add that to the fact that there’s only ever been ten players who have made a maximum break, and you start to realise how special that is.

-It’s also worth noting that if Ding Junhui were to make a 147 break, he would become the first player to achieve a 147 break in all three Triple Crown events (UK Championship, Masters and World Championship).
-Ding made a 147 at the 2007 Masters and the 2008 UK Championship, so has been on this cusp of this achievement for some time.
+It’s also worth noting that if Ding Junhui or Mark Allen were to make a 147 break, one of them would become the first player to achieve a 147 break in all three Triple Crown events (UK Championship, Masters and World Championship).
+Ding made a 147 at the 2007 and 2024 Masters and the 2008 UK Championship, so has been on this cusp of this achievement for some time.
+Mark Allen made a 147 at the 2016 UK Championship and the 2024 Masters, so this year has become eligible to go for all three.

 So when were and who compiled the previous maximum 147 breaks?